 This overview is not complete yet and will be supplemented as new information becomes available.

 You want to work in Dutch healthcare.
 That is good, because many people are needed in healthcare.
 And we are happy if you take the time to read everything and go through the entire process.
-Yet a job is not always self-evident.
+Yet a job is not always easy to come by.
 In some professions the chances are greater than in others.
 Recognition and registration are therefore no guarantee of a job.
 Sometimes multiple applications are required.
 And sometimes you have a better chance by (first) choosing a different type of job in healthcare.

-Sometime it takes longer to find a job in your profesion then expected.
+Sometime it takes longer to find a job in your profession than expected.
 Or you may have reasons for not wanting to go through the entire procedure of having your diploma recognized.
 For example, for financial reasons, or because it takes a lot of time.
 An alternative path in which your knowledge and skills are also used may be a possibility.
 This can range from a study, other work in Dutch healthcare or a combination of both.

 Doctors